netdata/netdata/CONTRIBUTING.md

 ### Provide feedback

 Is there anything that bothers you about Netdata?
 Did you experience an issue while installing it or using it?
-Would you like to see it evolve to you need?
+Would you like to see it evolve to match your requirements?
 Let us know by making a post at [at the Netdata Community](https://community.netdata.cloud/category/4/feedback) to discuss it or [open a github issue](https://github.com/netdata/netdata/issues).
 Feedback is very important for open-source projects.
-We can't commit we will do everything, but your feedback influences [our road-map](https://community.netdata.cloud/category/1/announcements-and-roadmap) significantly. **We rely on your feedback to make Netdata better**.
+We can't commit we will do everything, but your feedback influences [our roadmap](https://community.netdata.cloud/category/1/announcements-and-roadmap) significantly. **We rely on your feedback to make Netdata better**.

 ### Translate some documentation